By submitting this form, I give OurChurch.Com permission to send me communication by email.

 The next step in our church website design process is another one that is often overlooked by churches and other website developers: search engine optimization aka SEO.

-Typically, a church will build their site, launch it, and then a couple months down the road notice that they can’t find it in search engines.
+Typically, a couple months after a church launches their new website, they notice that they can’t find it in search engines.
 That’s when they realize it needs to be optimized for search engines.

 By the time they optimize their site, they have missed out hundreds of people searching for a church in their area.

 For this reason, we recommend optimizing the pages of your church website BEFORE it launches.

 5 Church SEO Tips for Optimizing Your Church Web Pages

 1) Address – Display the full address where your church gathers for services in the header or footer of your website so it appears on every page.